 Find patient experience ratings with 351 clinics in 35 Washington counties.
 The primary care clinics represent 114 different primary care medical groups.
 Patients rated getting timely appointments, communications with their doctors and other providers, coordinating patient care, office staff, overall rating and more.
 Survey done in Fall 2017, with a solid 26% response rate.
 FQHC patient ratings are included.
 Medical Group ratings are grouped as Better, Average or Worse.
 Clinic-specific ratings start on page 14.
 Timely publication by WA Health Alliance, Feb.
 2018

+Find hospital ratings on quality in New York state.
 Select NY hospitals to compare in care areas like emergency department waiting time, post-op complications, cardiac, patient satisfaction, readmissions, death rates or infection prevention.
-Data updated each year, although dates are hard to find (hover over the hospital’s score).
-Most data are 2015 or 2016.
-Services include maternity, and volumes for some types of surgery (e.g. endoscopy, colonoscopy, hernia repair).
-State Department of Health site.
+Data updated each year, although dates are hard to find (hover over the hospital’s score, or see the dates on the Printable Page).
+Most data are from somewhere between 2015 and 2019.
+Services include maternity, and volumes for some types of surgery (e.g. endoscopy, colonoscopy, hernia repair) and procedure counts for MRI, CT, cancer chemotherapy and psych evaluations.
+Some measures (e.g. surgery complications and mortality) and volume data go back to 2015.
+New York State Department of Health (health.ny.gov) site NY Health Profiles.
 Select one hospital at a time.
-Although you can select hospitals to compare, we couldn’t get the measures to show side by side.
+You can select hospitals to compare, to see performance measures side by side.